 "William Blackstone was one of many Christian Zionists who, especially in Great Britain and the United States, have contributed significantly to lobbying for the Jewish state both before and after its establishment.
 His story not only helps put to rest the anti-Semitic canard that a nefarious "Jewish lobby" has been responsible for manipulating American policy in the Middle East.
 It also points to the role that philo-Semitism, the positive love of Jews, has played in modern—and not only in modern—history."

 Le dernier chapitre dans le livre s'intitule "Philosemitism in Post-Holocaust Europe".
-Espérons que l'ouvrage publié en anglais, sous la direction de Jonathan Karp Adam Sutcliffe sera traduit en français et d'autres langues européennes.
+Espérons que l'ouvrage publié en anglais, sous la direction de Jonathan Karp et de Adam Sutcliffe sera traduit en français et d'autres langues européennes.
 Notons que le philosémitisme est très répandu, même en Europe, mais considéré avec méfiance par les intellectuels comme étant l'autre face sombre de l'antisémitisme...

 Source: JTA (Loving the Jews, Aryeh Tepper)